 In our production environment, this is achieved by partitioning services across multiple hosts.

-Security-groups, or Zones in the case of SoftLayer, are used to limit the network connectivity between hosts.
+Security groups are used to limit the network connectivity between hosts.

 When deploying a service, ask: "what other services does this actually need to connect to?"

 Any sensitive user information should be encrypted at rest.
 Using encrypted EBS drives, or an equivalent, is a great way to achieve this.

 Communication between services on the same host can be performed via HTTP.